 The USTA announced that the Upper Main Line YMCA in Berwyn, Pa., is one of 12 winners in the 36th annual USTA Facility Awards program, which recognizes excellence in the construction and/or renovation of tennis facilities throughout the country.

-The Upper Main Line YMCA will be honored at an upcoming USTA National meeting in Orlando, Oct.
+The Upper Main Line YMCA was honored at the USTA National meeting in Orlando, Oct.
 11-15.

 Based in the Philadelphia suburb of Berwyn, the Upper Main Line YMCA is one of the largest single-location YMCA tennis facilities in the nation, with 25 courts set on a 54-acre campus.
 The tennis facility is staffed with USPTA and USPTR tennis professionals.
 Guided by its mission and cause to strengthen the foundations of the community, the facility is committed to helping kids develop values and confidence, engaging individuals of all ages in tennis to improve their health.
 The facility is home to more than 50 teams playing USTA Adult, USTA Junior Team Tennis, Philadelphia Suburban League and the DelTri League.